 The region has achieved three coveted Blue Flags this season, one more than last year.
-Hornsea has joined Scarborough North and Whitby and will fly the Blue Flag this bathing season.
+Hornsea has joined Scarborough North and Whitby and will fly the blue flag this bathing season.

-In the future, the work of the Yorkshire Bathing Water Partnership are expected to secure more beach awards for the region.
+In the future, the work of the Yorkshire Bathing Water Partnership is expected to secure more beach awards for the region.